 This Kheer has a slight orange color due to the use of carrots and looks so beautiful when served as a dessert after your festive meals.
 It can be called as Indian Carrot Pudding to simplify what exactly it is.

 Milk and Ghee – Use full-fat milk to make a nice creamy Kheer.
-You can also substitute milk with Coconut milk or Almond milk to make a vegan version of this Kheer.
+Skim Milk or Low Fat Milk won’t give you great results.

 Ghee is used to cook the carrots, which gives it a nice aroma and flavor.